FuraxFox/malswitch/doc/Community.md

 * `file`      - share the hashes and the actual file (Manifest and binary)
 * `full`      - share the hashes, the file, and the complete history and analysis (Manifest, binary, History)

+A share is a vector of 5 informations : a community, a TLP, a PAP, a mode of sharing, a start date.
+For a givent community, the lastest start date defines the current state of sharing.

 ## Data organisation